 Estate Planning Attorney

-Trent Kunz of Salmon Creek Law Offices is an Estate Planning Attorney, in Vancouver, WA.
-Estate planning allows you to predetermine a plan for the distribution of your assets, name someone to administer your estate or trust and to mitigate taxes upon death.
-During lifetime, estate planning allows you to plan for an unforeseen incapacity or disability during lifetime.
+Trent Kunz of Salmon Creek Law Offices has been an Estate Planning Attorney, in Vancouver, WA for 20 years.
+Estate planning allows you to plan for the distribution of your assets, name someone to administer your estate or trust and to mitigate taxes upon death.
+During life, estate planning allows you to plan for an unforeseen incapacity or disability during your lifetime.

 The documents used to distribute assets upon death and to name a successor trustee or a personal representative (executor) include either a Revocable Living Trust or a Will, respectively.
-Revocable living trusts allow the creators of the trust, the trustors, to avoid probate, while a Will requires probate for probate assets.
+Revocable living trusts allow the creators of the trust to avoid probate, while a will requires probate for asset distribution.

-A typical estate plan also includes a health-care directive also known as an advance directive or living will.
+A typical estate plan also includes a health-care directive, also known as an advance directive or living will.
 The health-care directive is a written statement of your intent to refuse life-sustaining procedures if you are in a coma with no chance of recovery or have a terminal condition.
-Make sure you have an experienced and knowledgeable Estate Planning Attorney.